NetworkBlockDevice/nbd/doc/proto.md

 - `NBD_OPT_ABORT` (2)

-    The client desires to abort the negotiation and close the connection.
+    The client desires to abort the negotiation and terminate the session.
+The server MUST reply with `NBD_REP_ACK`.

+    Previous versions of this document were unclear on whether the server should send a reply to `NBD_OPT_ABORT`.
+Therefore the client SHOULD gracefully handle the server closing the connection after receiving an `NBD_OPT_ABORT` without it sending a reply.
+Similarly the server SHOULD gracefully handle the client sending an `NBD_OPT_ABORT` and closing the connection without waiting for a reply.

 - `NBD_OPT_LIST` (3)